jrconlin/pushgo/README.md

 approaches showed better overall performance, many showed worse.
 Your milage may vary.

+Please note: PushGo is not a reference implementation of the SimplePush protocol.
+It was created in order to support large numbers (1,000,000+ simultaneously connected users) in a cost effective manner.
+As such, some features of the protocol are not present, (e.g. message retry, client state recording, closed channel responses for third party servers, etc.)

 ## System requirements.

 libmemcached 1.2 *note* remove older, system installed versions of